Welcome to Legal Aid of North Carolina

 are for information and educational purposes only and do not

-Also please note that Legal Aid of North Carolina does not
+constitute legal advice.
+Please note that Legal Aid of North Carolina does not

-provide legal assistance by E-mail.
+provide legal assistance by email.
 Contact your Legal Aid of

 North Carolina office or a private attorney if you need to speak

 to an attorney regarding your particular situation.
+See our

 Legal Aid of North Carolina is a statewide, nonprofit law firm that